 As told to T. Cole Rachel, 2987 words.

-Tags: Writing, Performance, Theater, Becoming an artist, Process, Collaboration, Sharing your work.
+Tags: Writing, Performance, Theater, Process, Collaboration.

 On redefining your idea of what it means to be successfulPlaywright and screenwriter Tarell McCraney discusses why the theater is still such a vital mode of storytelling, the value of reflecting your own experiences in the work you make, and why you should always know exactly what kind of life you're chasing after.